Hello, today’s blog post is about

 I asked myself if every day you aren’t having any fun, what is the point?
 Moreover, after 7 years of working good jobs and renting in London, I asked myself.
 Was it really worth it, where did I see myself in the future etc. Yes, you could call it an early mid-life crisis if you will.
 I worked really hard at it but felt frustrated over it.
 Like the train already left the station but I kept running behind it.

 What happened next

 A couple of months before that sudden change, we bought our first property.
 I thought about using this blank canvas to start this blog.
-(Needless to say, it has been quite a stressful couple of years)

 Then while I was learning to blog, I questioned myself about what makes me happy and what I am good at.
 And, designing 3D spaces, calm interiors, delivering projects, helping companies with my Marketing & Tech skills make me happy.
 And above all, the idea of setting my own rules and be financially independent is important for me.

 So I learned “by-doing” new skills, from scratch, to earn my new career.
 I focus on space planning, CAD Software SketchUp, sample mood boards, Digital Marketing, create a project planning schedule.
 Eventually, I figured, if I wanted people to hire me for Interior Styling and Design; I would need “traditional” experience either a diploma or work experience at an architect or interior design studio/practice.

 Considering the reality of going back to school when you are in your early thirties is brutal.